StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ////
 //// tab | Logical Operators

-- **Two or More Operators**: When two or more logical operators (`&&`, `||`) join a sequence of commands, place each operator at the beginning of a new continuation line.
+- **Two or More Operators**: When two or more logical operators join a sequence of commands, place each operator at the beginning of a new continuation line.
 This applies even if the CPL limit has yet to be reached.
-    - **Reason**: Too many operators on a single line can make each operation harder to distinguish.
-Placing each logical operator at the beginning of a continuation line makes each command easier to identify.
-This practice ensures that the sequence of operations is easy to follow, even in complex command chains.
+    - **Reason**: Having multiple commands on a single line can make it difficult to distinguish between operations.
+Separating each command onto a new line improves readability by breaking the sequence into clear, distinguishable parts.
+Additionally, starting each continuation line with an operator makes it immediately clear which commands are connected and how they relate to each other.
-- **Single Operator**: When a single logical operator (`&&` or `||`) connects two separate commands and the combined length doesn't exceed the CPL limit, both commands **MAY** remain on the same line.
+- **Single Operator**: When a single logical operator connects two separate commands and the combined length doesn't exceed the CPL limit, both commands may remain on the same line.
+Use your best judgment to determine when this is appropriate.
-    - **Reason**: This guideline can enhance readability and conciseness, especially when the commands are short, and no other operators are involved.
-Additionally, separating the two commands can often introduce unnecessary complexity with few benefits.
+    - **Reason**: Keeping both commands on the same line can improve readability and conciseness, especially when the commands are short and no other operators are involved.
+Separating the commands onto different lines may introduce unnecessary complexity without providing significant benefits.
 - **Exception**: When a command is followed by a single `||` operator and the subsequent operations span multiple lines, it is acceptable to place `|| {` at the end of the initial command.
 The closing bracket (`}`) should be on a new line, with the operations for `||` placed between the braces.
     - **Reason**: This format keeps the structure concise when handling a single failure condition with `||`.
-Other formatting options could introduce unnecessary complexity without enhancing clarity, making this approach more straightforward and readable.
+Other formatting options could introduce unnecessary complexity without enhancing clarity, often making this approach more straightforward and readable.
     - **Example of acceptable formatting**:
         ```bash
         cp /some/config/file /some/config/file.bak || {